THINGS TO DO

 Participate in many activities your family will enjoy.
 Find your clan among one of the 30+ clans in clan village where you can also find answers for your genealogical questions.
 Take in a seminar, Try It classes, delight in the sheep dog trials, watch athletic feats of strength & endurance, or sing along at a music venue.
 There is something for everyone and all day time activities are included in your ticket price except the whisky tasting events.

 Each year, crowds gather at the NH Highland Games & Festival eager to enjoy Scottish and Gaelic music ranging from lively tunes and soulful ballads to tribal beats.
-This year the bands joining us for a weekend of musical entertainment include: Albannach, Prydein, and Rebel Collective.
+This year the bands joining us for a weekend of musical entertainment include: Albannach, Prydein, The American Rogues and Rebel Collective.

 Throughout the weekend pipe bands will march around festival grounds providing pop-up performances for your entertainment.